b-lukaszuk/BS_wJ_eng/ideas/bat_and_ball.md

-First, we declare variables (`Sym.@variables`) that we will use in our equations (customarily those are `x`, `y`, `z`, etc.), here we opted for more human readable `bat` and `ball`.
-Next we use `Sym.symbolic_linear_solve` function to get the solution (the calculation process may take a second or two).
+First, we declare variables (`Sym.@variables`) that we will use in our equations (customarily those are `x`, `y`, `z`, etc.), here we opted for more human readable `bat` and `ball` names.
+Next we use `symbolic_linear_solve` function to get the solution (the calculation process may take a second or two).
 It takes 2 arguments (separated by coma): 1) equation(s) and 2) variable(s) for which we want to solve our equation.
 Since we got a set of 2 equations we place them in square brackets separated by comma.
 Inside the equations we use previously defined (`Sym.@variables`) variables (`bat` and `ball`) and `~` instead of `=` known from mathematics.
-Next, we send the variable(s) we are looking for.
-The number of variables should be equal the number of equations in the first argument, and if it is greater than 1 then we place them between square braces and separate them with comas.
+Next, we send the variable(s) we are looking for (`[bat, ball]`).
+The number of variables should be equal to the number of equations in the first argument, and if it is greater than 1 then we place them between square braces and separate them with comas.
 And that's it.

 Pretty neat trick.
 Worth to know if your math is rusty (like mine is) and you want to confirm your pen and paper results.